BlitzkriegSoftware/VaultAsConfigDemo/README.md

    `/{application}/{environment}`

 2. Decide on loose key/value pairs or a json datagram.
-For this demo we have examples of both.
+For this demo we have selected json (as we think is is tidy).

 3. Store the configuration using code or the **vault** cli